Cray-HPE/docs-csm/install/configure_dell_cdu_switch.md

-# Dell CDU switch configuration
+# Configure Dell CDU switch

 This page describes how CDU switches are configured and will show users how to validate configuration.